 During the climb, spot the famed Mirror Wall which was said to be polished to such a shine for King Kashyapa to see his reflection.
 Plus countless frescoes and the spectacular Lion Gate.
 Take the time to check out the views from the top and bring your camera.
 For a more unique view, why not hike nearby Pidurangula Rock, which offers a great view from the top of Sigirya Rock?

 Habarana is a great place to be based in the Cultural Triangle with great access to all these attractions and the shortest travelling time.
 It is also a gateway to safaris in Minneriya National Park which is home to hundreds of Sri Lankan elephants, leopards, loris and sloth bears.
 If you’re a nature-lover, you will be in your element and will definitely want to go on safari here.
-But do be careful who you book to do a tour with, first read my experience of seeing 100 elephants on safari here.

 It’s important to plan your stay and to look at the changing seasons during your stay as Sri Lanka changes dramatically from dry to wet season.
 This could really affect your activities and even the access to national parks and certain ruins due to monsoon season.